What the hypothesis of an effective market is talking about and what it is not talking about.

 It doesn’t work like that.
 The world is different.
 As I said above, Bitcoin was not as mature and stable from the first days as it is now.
 He had to grow to the current grade.
 In the early period, there was considerable uncertainty as to whether he could even achieve success at least to some extent.
 Bitcoin had to go through many adversities and trials in order to be where it is now.
 So, it didn’t make sense to place large funds in Bitcoin from the very first days (although in hindsight, of course, this meaning is quite obvious), because no one had any confidence that it would grow, and because in many cases people just did not have the opportunity to invest in it.
 Think about how you would acquire Bitcoin in 2012, two years after it appeared.
 You would have to use something like Charlie Shrem's BitInstant or Mt.Gox (which has gone bankrupt since then), which, as we now know, worked literally on parole.
 Bitcoins could be mined, but it was a difficult technical task.

-And that brings us back to the subject of arbitration restrictions.
-Many investors, even wishing buy bitcoins from 2009 to this day,simply could not do this for regulatory reasons, due to emerging operational risks and the lack of a functioning market infrastructure.
-Even if they were sure that Bitcoin would one day cost $ 100 billion, they did not have the opportunity to express this point of view by market means.
-In addition, investors did not start right away with a firm conviction.
-They needed to see how successfully Bitcoin would work in real conditions in order to decide to invest significant funds in it.
-If you agree that Bitcoin’s continued success in itself also represents new information entering the market, then you understand that the ERT does not require the asset to appear on the market immediately fully formed and with an initial valuation of more than $ 100 billion.
+And this brings us back to the topic of limits to arbitrage.
+Many investors, evenwishingbuy bitcoins from 2009 to this day,simply could not do this for regulatory reasons, due to emerging operational risks and due to the lack of a functioning market infrastructure.
+Even if they were confident that Bitcoin would one day be worth $100 billion, they had no way to express this view through market means.
+Besides, investors didn't start out with strong convictions.
+They needed to see how well Bitcoin would perform in real-world conditions before they would decide to invest meaningfully in it.
+If you agree that the continued success of Bitcoin itself also represents new information coming to the market, then you understand that the EER does not require the asset to appear on the market immediately fully formed and with an initial valuation of more than $100 billion.

 What is influenced by the popularity of Ponzi schemes such as Plustoken cannot be effective.